LEE EINBINDER ‒ NYA MEMBER SPOTLIGHT

 The companies that are better prepared tend to move forward.
 They have a strong presentation, a clear message, and can communicate what they do effectively.
 On any given screening day, we might see eight companies, and inevitably there will be several where people leave scratching their heads, unsure of what the company actually does or why it matters.
 The companies that advance usually have a well-thought-out thesis: why the company will succeed, why the market is attractive, and why the opportunity is compelling.

-From the investor side, people are generally investing because they believe they can make ten times their money, and some may even be looking for twenty times.
-A lot of these companies will not make it, so you have to walk away excited about the upside.
-You need to believe there is a path to significant value creation, whether that means growing from a $10 million or $20 million valuation into something far larger, or even into a unicorn.
-That sense of excitement is often the difference between a company that passes screening and one that moves into due diligence.
+From the NYA investor side, people are generally investing because they believe they can make at least 10x their money.
+A lot of these companies will not make it, so you have to adopt a portfolio approach and feel excited about the upside in every company you invest in .
+You need to believe there is a path to significant value creation, whether that means growing from a $10 -$20 million valuation into a $100-$200 million exit, or even into a unicorn company.
+That sense of excitement is often the difference between a company at screening and one that makes it through due diligence.

 What advice would you give founders starting to fundraise?

-My first piece of advice is: don’t fundraise as your first reaction.
+My first piece of advice is: don’t fundraise as your first step if you don’t have to.
 Too many founders assume they need to go raise capital right away.
-If you can get by first with friends and family funding, or your own money, do that.
-The longer you can prove out your thesis and build traction, the better.
-Traction is a big one.
-Companies without revenue or a real pipeline have a much harder time getting through.
+If you can get by with friends and family funding, or your own money, do that.
+The longer you can prove out your thesis and build traction, the better chance you have of raising outside money (and at better terms).
+Traction is a big deal.
+Companies without revenue or a real pipeline have a much harder time getting through screening.
 There are exceptions, like medtech companies that need FDA approval, but in general investors want to see some evidence that the business is working.
 Investors also want to see that founders have skin in the game.
 Sometimes you look at a founder who clearly has the means to support the business to some extent, and you wonder why they are not doing so.

-The second piece of advice is almost the opposite: when you do raise, raise enough.
+The second piece of advice is almost the opposite: when you do raise, raise more than you think you may need.
 Too often, founders raise a round and then come back three or four months later needing more money.
 That is frustrating.
 Founders understandably do not like dilution, so there is a tendency to raise as little as possible.
 But there is an old saying: raise money when you can, not when you need it.

 Founders can also be too aggressive when they make projections.
-Even if it is a bit more dilutive, it is smart to build in a cushion.
+Even if it means a lower valuation, it is smart to build in a cushion.
 Most founders are too aggressive in their projections and too optimistic.
-You need some conservatism baked in and enough cash to allow for that.
+You need some conservatism baked in and enough cash to allow for different scenarios.

 What advice would you give investors who might be interested in joining New York Angels?

 I think the ideal member is someone who can invest the time.
 I’m basically retired now, but angel investing is a bit of a hobby that can also feel almost like a job.
-There are a lot of great people at New York Angels, and one thing many of them have in common is that they put in the time.
+There are a lot of great people at New York Angels, and one thing many of them have in common is that they invest the time.
 Angel investing requires a real time commitment.
-The strongest members are active in diligence, active in leading deals, and active in the life of the group.
+The strongest members are active in diligence, active in leading deals, and active in the overall organization of the group.

 That is part of what makes New York Angels successful.
 You are not outsourcing diligence to someone else.
-It depends on what you do.
+It falls on our shoulders.
 So my advice is not to take it lightly.
 It is a commitment, and if you do not have the time to commit, you should think carefully about whether it is the right group for you at that point in your career.

 When you look at your past investments, what is most critical for founders to deliver a successful exit?

-More often than not, if a company is not going out of business, the logical exit is a sale.
-I was just on a call with a company where the founder was implying they never wanted to sell, while one shareholder was saying an IPO would be the most logical outcome.
+More often than not, if a company is going to be successful, the logical exit is a sale.
+I was just on a call with a company where the founder was suggesting they never wanted to sell, with an IPO being the most logical outcome.

 What has contributed to your success in your career?

 I think it goes back to my long-standing interest in early-stage investing and technology.
 I worked on Wall Street with big corporations, but I was always interested in tech.
-In my first year as an analyst, I was actually writing code because Excel, Lotus, and a lot of the tools we take for granted now just did not exist in the same way.
-We were raising equity and debt for alternative energy projects and needed a program to model everything, so I wrote it.
+In my first year as an Analyst in banking I was actually writing code because Excel and a lot of the software tools we take for granted today did not exist.
+We were raising equity and debt for alternative energy projects and needed a program to model the returns, so I just wrote wrote it in code, and all the partners ending up using my program to provide advice to clients.

-By the mid-to-late 1990s, it was clear the internet was changing everything, and I saw huge opportunity there.
-At Lehman Brothers, I started a group called the Internet Financial Services Group, which today would broadly be called fintech.
+By the mid-to-late 1990s, it was clear that the internet was changing everything, and I saw a huge opportunity.
+At Lehman Brothers, I started a group called the Internet Financial Services Group, which today would be called FinTech.
 I was traveling to the West Coast and meeting founders like Elon Musk and Peter Thiel when they were building X.com, which was the precursor to PayPal.
 A lot of those early companies did not make it, but some did.
 Throughout my career, I have always tried to stay intellectually curious, and that has helped me a great deal.

 What motivates you?